Choose a question below. If you require more information on issues and situations of particular interest to you, please feel free to contact us.

 Q: Should I prepay my D&R premiums beyond the 119-day Elimination Period if a decision regarding my claim has not been made?

 A: Yes, there are situations where a D&R claim decision may not be made until after the 119-day Elimination Period.
 If a decision regarding a claim has not been made prior to the end of the 119-day Elimination Period, D&R premiums must continue to be paid to maintain D&R coverage.
-If D&R premiums are paid beyond the 119-day Elimination Period and the claim is accepted retroactively; applicable post-dated cheques will be returned, or a D&R premium refund can be arranged by contacting your Claims Specialist.
+If D&R premiums are paid beyond the 119-day Elimination Period and the claim is accepted retroactively, applicable post-dated cheques will be returned, or a D&R premium refund can be arranged by contacting your Claims Specialist.

-Q: What if I have prepaid my D&R premiums, but return to work sooner than expected?
+Q: What if I have prepaid my D&R premiums but return to work sooner than expected?

 D&R Benefits

-A: It is the responsibility of both the member and the Participating Employer to notify the D&R Department of a return to work.
-It is important to do this as soon as possible to avoid an overpayment of D&R Benefits, which would have to be returned to HEB Manitoba.
+A: You (the member) and your Employer must both notify the D&R department of your return to work.
+You must do this as soon as possible to avoid an overpayment of D&R Benefits, which you would have to return to HEB Manitoba.

 Q: If my doctor or I submit a copy of the completed claim application rather than the original, will my claim be adjudicated?